skchronicles/ChIPSeq/venv/readme.txt

 -- input_bw_file
 -- output_folder

-You can download the data from here (https://helix.nih.gov/~CCBR/forSkyler/forSkyler.tar) to your laptop.
+You can download the data from here [Redacted] to your laptop.
 You can get this working on your laptop and then we can move it over to biowulf at a later point.